yang123vc/thornyreader/README.md

 ## About

-ThornyReader is a tool for rendering EPUB, PDF, DOC, RTF, TXT, DJVU, FB2 and MOBI documents formats.
+ThornyReader is a program for rendering EPUB without DRM, PDF without DRM, DOC, RTF, TXT, DJVU, FB2 and MOBI docs.

 ## Usage

+ThornyReader operates via CLI.
+Basic principle:
+- create two FIFO files
+- choose desired binary:
+  - crengine for EPUB, DOC, RTF, TXT, MOBI and CHM
+  - mupdf for PDF, XPS and OXPS
+  - djvu for DJVU
+- start chosen binary and pass two created FIFO files as arguments
+- write requests to first FIFO and read responses from second FIFO

+## Build

+Build is performed by Android Studio.
+Build should create four binaries: crengine, mupdf, djvu and runpie.
 Application.mk sample:
 ```
 APP_MODULES             := runpie crengine mupdf djvu
 APP_PLATFORM            := android-14
-APP_OPTIM               := release
-NDK_TOOLCHAIN_VERSION   := 4.9
 APP_STL                 := c++_static
 APP_ABI                 := armeabi armeabi-v7a arm64-v8a x86 x86_64
 ```

+## Third-party

+ThornyReader uses number of other projects, mainly CoolReader, MuPDF and DjVuLibre.
+You can find all original copyright notices for used projects in the corresponding source directories.

 ## Contacts

-If you have any questions, feel free to contact me: thornyreader@gmail.com
+If you have any questions, feel free to contact: thornyreader@gmail.com

 ## License